Wishful Thinking (1997 film)

-Wishful Thinking is a 1997 romantic comedy film directed by Adam Park and starring Jennifer Beals, Drew Barrymore, Jon Stewart and James LeGros.
+Wishful Thinking is a 1997 romantic comedy film directed by Adam Park, and starring Drew Barrymore, Jennifer Beals, James LeGros and Jon Stewart.

-Plot synopsis
+Plot

 Veterinarian Elizabeth questions the relationship, after her projectionist boyfriend Max declines the marriage.
 Max's beautiful co-worker, Lena who is in love with him, takes advantage of his romantic troubles and wants to have him for herself, playing on his fear that Elizabeth is having an affair with her friend Jack.
 Depressed by Max's increasing jealousy, Elizabeth considers breaking up with him after she meets Henry.